 |Photo of interior of café is courtesy of Café Troy; all other photos on this page are by Guylaine Spencer|

-The pottery has its own café right on-site.
-We decided to have lunch here.
+The pottery also has a café right on-site.
 The room is done in an elegant country-style.
 The beauty starts with the unique cabinetry at the entrance and continues with the antique chandeliers hanging from the soaring ceiling.
 The stained glass windows (local antiques hand-picked by Zver) make you feel like you’re in a Victorian conservatory.

 Of course the meals are served on Donn Zver pottery so you get to try it out before you buy some for your own home.
-I was a little surprised to see that even the water goblets were pottery instead of glass.
+Even the water goblets are pottery instead of glass.